govhackaustralia/govhack-tools/index.md

 # General References {#general-data-hacking-and-programming-references}

 ## Who can be a hack day participant
-  - roles; coder, designer UX/graphics
+There are many roles you can play; coder, designer UX/graphics

 ## Definitions
   - definitions, open licence reuse permissive hacker hack data journalism data vis UX etc.